 Self-hosted Landscape is the standalone edition of Landscape that you can install on premises, or in a public cloud.

-ⓘ Note: The Landscape client is available for all supported Ubuntu releases, independently of the self-hosted Landscape releases.
+ⓘ Note: Landscape Client is available in the Main Repository in all Ubuntu releases, and is published independently of the self-hosted Landscape releases.

 Self-hosted Landscape consists of two parts: